Gulf Savannah Wanderer

 Karumba

-The Gulf of Carpentaria is a rare example of a shallow sea on top of a continent.
-It’s a unique marine ecosystem that fosters all manner of fish, as you’ll learn at the Les Wilson Barramundi Discovery Centre & Hatchery.
+Spanning 310,000 square kilometres, the Gulf of Carpentaria is a rare modern example of a shallow sea on top of a continent – a feature much commoner at earlier times of the Earth’s geologic history.
+It’s a unique marine ecosystem that fosters all manner of fish, including barra, as you’ll learn at the Les Wilson Barramundi Discovery Centre & Hatchery.
+The interactive and interpretive centre provides the history, stories, lifecycle and habits of these fish, and is the only place in the world to breed and hatch them.
 Feeling thirsty?
-Enjoy happy hour at Point Sunset.
+Let’s head to Point Sunset for happy hour.
+Cheeers!

 Karumba Lodge